ideai-dev-000/ideai-main/README.md

-# IDEAI Monorepo
+# IdeaI Monorepo

-A Turborepo monorepo containing Next.js applications and shared packages.
+A Turborepo monorepo containing Next.js applications and shared packages for IdeaI.

 ## 📚 Documentation